-There are no trails here, but this is an amazing location for roadside botanizing, especially if you enjoy wetlands.
+There are no trails here, but the area around Groundhog, Little Groundhog, and Juniper mountains is an amazing location for roadside botanizing, especially if you enjoy wetlands.
 There are also great rocky roadcuts and several shallow lakes.
 It’s also an excellent area for butterfly lovers and perfect for photographers who don’t want to lug equipment on long trails.
-It’s impossible to see it all in one day, and different habitats bloom at different times, so there is also something of interest on any trip.
+It’s impossible to see it all in one day, and different habitats bloom at different times, so there is always something of interest on any trip.

 Trail: none; roadside botanizing (~5000–5900′)

 Location: southeastern Lane County; Willamette National Forest, Middle Fork Ranger District

 Habitats: wetland, rocky roadcut, seep, lake

 Bloom: late June to late August